myl-google/Broadsea/bigquery/README.md

 create-deployment.sh
 ```

-This will take several minutes and create a VM to run Broadsea (which includes
+This will take several minutes and create a VM to run Broadsea (which
-RStudio and Atlas), a Postgresql instance to host the OHDSI database schema, and
+includes RStudio and Atlas), a Postgresql instance to host the OHDSI
-bigquery datasets and tables to host the Common Data Model (aka OMOP) schema.
+database schema, and bigquery datasets and tables to host the Common
-It is recommended that you load your data into the created Bigquery tables to
+Data Model (aka OMOP) schema.
+It is recommended that you load your
+data into the created Bigquery tables to ensure that the schema
-ensure that the schema version matches what is expected by the software.
+version matches what is expected by the software.
+However, it is also
-However, it is also possible to point the deployment at existing data.
+possible to point the deployment at existing data.
+Avoid changing the
+schema of the tables when you load them since the OHDSI software
+expects the specific schema version that was used to create the
+tables.
+For example, if you're loading CSVs into the person table
+from the proj1 project then first run "bq --project_id proj1 show
+--schema cdm1.person" to get the json schema and then use that schema
+to load the csv.
+Alternatively, you can load the CSV into a temporary
+staging table and then run a select statement that re-arranges,
+renames, and casts columns as needed and writes the result to a
+destination table using "append to table" to avoid changing the
+schema.

 After your data is loaded, you can ssh to the VM: